top of page

 Training focuses on:

-Upon successful completion, you will meet Transport Canada standards to begin your professional flying career.
+Upon successful completion, you will meet Transport Canada standards to begin your professional flying career, and it allows you to be legally paid to fly.

 Optional Advanced Ratings